List of top-division football clubs in UEFA countries: Gibraltar

 The Gibraltar Football Association was founded in 1895, making it one of the ten oldest active football associations in the world.
 League football has been organized by the GFA since 1905.
 The first league season after Gibraltar were accepted as full members of UEFA was 2013–14, making qualification to the UEFA Champions League and UEFA Europa League possible since the 2014–15 season, provided the relevant club has received a UEFA licence.
 The Premier Division has consisted of 10 teams since the 2015–16 season.
-All league matches are held at Victoria Stadium.
+Due to the continued reconstruction of Victoria Stadium, games will continue to be played at the Europa Sports Park during the 2025–26 season.

-Clubs as of 2019–20 season:
+Clubs as of 2025–26 season: